dotlang/language/README.md

 **Notes**
 1. In the above example, `Shape` is the contained type and `Circle` is container type.
 2. The language provides pure "contain and delegate" mechanism as a limited form of polymorphism.
-3. A tuple type can embed as many other tuple types as it wants and forward function calls to embedded tuples.
+3. A struct type can embed as many other struct types as it wants and forward function calls to embedded structs.
 Refer to function section for more information about forwarding functions.
-4. You can define a union type which accepts all tuple types which embed a specific tuple type.
+4. You can define a union type which accepts all struct types which embed a specific struct type.
 See examples 4 and 5.
 5. Note that polymorphism does not apply to generics.
 So `array[Circle]` cannot substitute `array[Shape]`.
 But you can have `array[Circle|Square]` to have a mixed array of different types.
 6. We use closed recursion to dispatch function calls.
 This means if a function call is forwarded from `Circle` to `Shape` and inside that function another second function is called which has candidates for both `Circle` and `Shape` the one for `Shape` will be called.
-7. `|{T}|` where T is a named type can be used to indicate all tuples that embed that type (Example 4).
+7. `|{T}|` where T is a named type can be used to indicate all structs that embed that type (Example 4).

 ## Casting